FasterXML/jackson-module-kotlin/README.md

 All Pull Requests should be reviewed by at least one of active maintainers;
 bigger architectural/design questions should be agreed upon by majority of active maintainers (at this point meaning both Drew and Vyacheslav :) ).

+## Releases & Branches

+This module follows the release schedule of the rest of Jackson—the current version is consistent across all Jackson components & modules.
+See the [jackson-databind README](https://github.com/FasterXML/jackson#actively-developed-versions) for details.